code4lib-japan/code4lib-japan.github.io/_posts/2023-05-12-conference-call-for-participation-en.md

 If this conference can create even a small opportunity for people in this situation to connect online and share their technical know-how and awareness of issues, it will serve our purpose.
 Of course, as in the past conferences, the Code4Lib JAPAN welcomes presentations on a wide variety of issues and technical topics.

-The event will be held using Zoom and Slack.
+The event will be held using Zoom and Discord.
 Please note that those who apply presentations should be able to use the Zoom environment.

 ### Conference overview